 We identified three limitations to this study which can contribute to the development of future studies on this topic.
 First, it is unclear if our findings are generalizable to areas with free school choice.
 In many European countries, school choice policy has been implemented, but its impact on educational equity is controversial (Cheng, 2002; Viteritti, 2003; Willms & Echols, 1993 ).
 In the United States, there are many publicly funded but privately managed charter schools that have no eligibility restrictions.
 While charter schools give some minority students extra school choices, these schools may draw away funding from public schools, but have uncertain educational outcomes (Bifulco & Ladd, 2006) and even increased school segregation (Rotberg, 2019).
-The effect of these school choice policies on educational equity also depends on the local education system, so more research is needed for accurate comparisons.
+The effect of these school choice policies on educational equity also depends on the local education system and the perception of parents of public vs. private schools (the former being considered higher status in Taiwan, but not necessarily in other places), so more research is needed for accurate comparisons.
 It is reasonable to speculate that high SES parents will always be able to access better schools by calling on the economic and cultural resources they have.
 In cases with school district restrictions, they can purchase houses in better school catchment areas to qualify for admission.
 With a free school choice policy, they can choose more expensive and competitive schools, because they can afford the cost of commuting long distances to other school districts.
+Besides, higher SES parents can afford supplementary education, even further exacerbating educational stratification.
 While low SES parents, on the one hand, may be able to avoid bad schools within their catchment when there are no school district restrictions.
 But on the other hand, they may still only be able to afford the closest school regardless of its quality, as they have fewer enough resources for commuting.
 Furthermore, they may not be as aware as higher SES parents of the importance of and diversity in school quality.
 Thus, whether the effects of parental SES and urbanization are different under the two school choice systems may await future comparative studies.

-Second, we only had access to data about average parental income for schools, which we used as a proxy for school wealth.
-Since the vast majority of junior high schools in Taiwan are public schools that have uniform government funds standards, the choice of average parental income to represent school wealth provides us with decent study variation.
-Future studies may improve on this by using more comprehensive measures of school wealth and quality, which could include school funding and donations, teacher-student ratio, or measures for teacher quality.
+Second, we only had access to data about average parental income for schools, which we used as a proxy for school quality.
+With this proxy, we refer to the social constructive process describing how parental perceptions of school quality is reflected through wealthier parents being able to put more resources to use to get into these perceived good schools, resulting in a clustering of a higher income population in perceived higher quality schools.
+Of course, this proxy is not perfect, and future studies may improve on this by using more comprehensive measures of school wealth and quality, which could include school funding and donations, teacher-student ratio, or measures for teacher quality.

 Third, the informed assumption of a positive correlation between school wealth and quality still needs further examination.
 What are the mechanisms and conditions for this relation?
 High SES households can potentially bring in more donations that contribute to school quality, as well as social and cultural capital that help students development and chances.
 Future research into this topic may want to study indicators of school wealth and school quality simultaneously, to more specifically understand what parents base their school decisions on.